Towards Continual Reinforcement Learning: A Review and Perspectives: On Evaluation of Continual RL Agents: Benchmarks Metrics

-Generating non-stationarity in environments in a principled way is vital for understanding the changes in learning over time. \cite{henderson2017benchmark} takes a step in this direction for multi-task RL and proposed a benchmark that parameterizes different variants of OpenAI Gym tasks, making it easier to generate novel unseen variants by modifying specific internal environment parameters in order to capture variation in transition and reward dynamics.
+Generating non-stationarity in environments in a principled way is vital for understanding the changes in learning over time. \citet{henderson2017benchmark} takes a step in this direction for multi-task RL and proposed a benchmark that parameterizes different variants of OpenAI Gym tasks, making it easier to generate novel unseen variants by modifying specific internal environment parameters in order to capture variation in transition and reward dynamics.
 Additionally, in recent years, a lot of progress has been made on developing benchmarks to train and test RL agents to better highlight generalization abilities.
-Benchmarks such as Coinrun~\citep{cobbe2019quantifying} which is part of the larger Procgen~\citep{cobbe2019leveraging} suite of games leverage procedural generation to create a large set of train and test environments with subtle differences.
-Additionally, \cite{osband2019behaviour} proposed bsuite, a framework with a simple set of environments aimed at specifically measuring different capabilities of an RL algorithm such as exploration, credit-assignment, and memory.
-Finally, \cite{yu2020meta} proposed Meta-world, a benchmark of 50 unique continuous control tasks for training and testing RL agents where each task can be associated with a number of environment configurations.
+Benchmarks such as Coinrun~\citep{cobbe2019quantifying}, which is part of the larger Procgen~\citep{cobbe2019leveraging} suite of games, leverage procedural generation to create a large set of train and test environments with subtle differences.
+Additionally, \citet{osband2019behaviour} proposed bsuite, a framework with a simple set of environments aimed at specifically measuring different capabilities of an RL algorithm such as exploration, credit-assignment, and memory.
+Furthermore, \citet{yu2020meta} proposed Meta-world, a benchmark of 50 unique continuous control tasks for training and testing RL agents where each task can be associated with a number of environment configuration parameters.

-The recent advancements of RL algorithms is in large parts due to these environments with an increased focus on testing generalization.
-However, most environments require a clear distinction between train-test boundaries, dependence on a well defined notion of task, often structured across episodic settings, with limitations on how and when non-stationarity is introduced.
-As a result, there is still a significant need to make standard benchmarks that are tailor made for continual RL specifically.
+The recent advancement of RL algorithms is in large part due to the emergence of these environments with an increased focus on testing generalization.
+However, most environments require a clear distinction between train-test boundaries and are dependent on a well defined notion of tasks, with limitations on how and when non-stationarity is introduced.
+As a result, there is still a significant need to make standard benchmarks that are tailor made for continual RL.
 In particular, we need benchmarks that provide rich streams of data that are configurable for varying degrees of complexity.